heubych/uTradeFi_Documentation/docs/keyconcepts.md

 ## Pool performance underwriters

 The value of overall investment pool is a function of the net total supply of each synthetic assets and the prevailing prices at that time.
-Any gains and losses are absorbed by the pool performance underwriters.
+Any net gains and losses are absorbed by the pool performance underwriters.
 The underwriters have to collateralize the amount of debt they own and any losses is monetized by the corresponding amount of collateral locked in the protocol.
 E.g. if an underwriter provide 100 of collateral but the amount of debt he owns is worth 120, a net amount of 20 will be kept, i.e. the investor will be able to repatriate only 80 worth of collateral if his exposure is liquidated.

 ?> underwriters are absorbing the risks of the overall investment pool